Rahul4au/Voting-dapp/README.md

 # Decentralized Voting Application

-This is a demo application to implement voting in solidity smart contract using ReactJS.
+This is a demo application to implement voting in solidity smart contract using ReactJS. this application Use hardhat for deployment and Ganache as a Local Blockchanin.

 ## Installation